Treatment for ADHD

 What is ADHD?

 ADHD is the most typically detected mental illness in kids.
-Boys are more probable to have it than ladies.
+Boys are more likely to have it than ladies.
 It’s typically detected throughout the early school years when a child begins to have trouble focusing.

 What causes ADHD?